 Don’t forget – you should include testimonials throughout your website and not limit them to your testimonials page.
 Don’t hope prospective customers will see your reviews.
 Make them see your reviews.

 And lastly, always remember to think like your site’s visitors.
-Would you buy your product if all you had to go off of was your testimonials page?
+Would you buy your product if all you had to go off of was your testimonials page and existing customer recommendations?
 I hope so.
 If not, consider redesigning how your testimonials are presented, how lengthy the reviews are, and how your testimonials are connected to your social networking sites.
 If any page on your site is worth the time and money to redesign, it’s this one.